ianmiell/outlearn-docker-networks/modules/docker-network.md

   connect                  Connect container to a network
 ```

-		# Network creation
+TODO: ls, go over
+bridge
+none
+host

-		shutit.send('docker network create --subnet 192.168.1.0/4 mysmallsubnet',note='Create a network in the specified subnet called "mysmallsubnet"')
+TODO: create a network
-		shutit.send('docker network ls',note='List networks now available')
+docker network create live
+docker network create test

+docker network ls
+docker network inspect test
+bridge

+TODO: create a container
 shutit.send('docker run -d --name container1 debian sleep infinity',note='Start a container')
+go into it (test)
+		shutit.login(command='docker exec -ti container1 bash',note='Observe that mysmallsubnet is now connected to this container, and it has been allocated an IP address in the subnet we specified.')
+TODO: install some tools
+		shutit.send('apt-get update && apt-get install net-tools')

 		shutit.send('docker inspect container1',note='''Inspect this container's network section.
 Observe it has only one IP address''')

+		shutit.send('ifconfig',note='Observer that this container now has another eth interface with the relevant address')

+TODO: connect it to test network
 		shutit.send('docker network connect mysmallsubnet container1',note='Connect the container just-created ')
 		shutit.send('docker inspect container1',note='See how mysmallsubnet is now connected to this container, and it has been allocated an IP address in the subnet we specified.')

+TODO: some pings

+TODO: disconnect
+		shutit.send('docker network disconnect mysmallsubnet container1',note='Connect the container just-created ')
-		shutit.login(command='docker exec -ti container1 bash',note='Observe that mysmallsubnet is now connected to this container, and it has been allocated an IP address in the subnet we specified.')
+		shutit.send('docker inspect container1',note='See how mysmallsubnet is now connected to this container, and it has been allocated an IP address in the subnet we specified.')

-		shutit.send('apt-get update && apt-get install net-tools')
-		shutit.send('ifconfig',note='Observer that this container now has another eth interface with the relevant address')
-		shutit.logout()
+TODO: connect to live

 <!-- @end -->